CLICK HERE for weekly and year-to-date

 The program is not funded or administered by EID.
 Program information and applications can be found at www.SaveOurWaterRebates.com.
 Funding reservations are on a first-come, first-served basis.

 - Irrigation systems must be turned off during and for 48 hours after measurable rainfall.

 - Do not use potable water to hose off pavement, sidewalks, or driveways.

 |Sign up to be notified when drought-related news is posted to the website by going to eNews Sign Up and entering your email address and choosing "Drought Information" under the news category.|

-The District's service area has experienced three consecutive dry years, with calendar year 2013 being the driest on record and 2014 being not much better.
-On February 4, the EID board of directors declared a Stage 2 Water Warning in our service area.
-The Board is hopeful that customers will voluntarily meet the 20% conservation target.
+The District's service area has experienced three consecutive dry years, with water years 2013 and 2014 being some of the worst in recorded history.
+On February 4, 2014, the EID board of directors declared a Stage 2 Water Warning in our service area.
+The Board is hopeful that customers can meet the state's newly mandated 28% conservation target.

 - Click here for helpful tips on saving 20% inside and outside your home or business.

 - Click here for more about mandatory watering restrictions.

 - Click here to learn more about the four stages of drought from the 2015 Drought Action Plan.

 - Click here for frequently asked questions about watering restrictions (choose "watering restrictions" from the drop down menu).